 •Day 5: Relaxed hike at Villanueva State Park, then Madison Winery and The Sad Café.
 After dinner, got about a million sticktights on my socks and shoelaces going into the back yard to photograph the sunset.

-•The Drive Home: We stopped at Cuervo, a nearly-abandoned town along Interstate 40 in east central New Mexico; nice church, lots of abandoned homes.
-Also stopped at Newkirk, which we nicknamed the “Plague Town,” in honor of its appearance.
+•The Drive Home: Stopped at an abandoned travel plaza east of Santa Rosa, New Mexico, which we nicknamed the “Plague Town,” in honor of its appearance.

 My time in New Mexico is, as always, some kind of journey home to a place I’ve never lived.